Qazaidi123/dockerimage_optimize/README.md

 Container build (Deploy) stage from Dockerfile with alpine images: 836ms Container build (Deploy) stage from Dockerfile with alpine images: 1s

+Total Time consumption by pipeline with alpine image: 34s Total Time consumption by pipeline with alpine image: 53s

-Here the diffrence is looking to be not too much because the GitRepo, Dockerfiles and Jenkinsfile is kept simmple and is for learning purpose, but in real projects the alpine images may have big diffrence in time consumption of pipeline run.
+Here the diffrence in time is not too much because the GitRepo, Dockerfiles and Jenkinsfile is kept simple and is for learning purpose, but in real projects the alpine images may have big diffrence in time consumption of pipeline run.